YuchunLiu/Lane-segmentation/README.md

 ## Lane Detection and Segmentation using Vanishing Point

-Report uploaded, onlu Chinese version is available now.
+Report uploaded, only Chinese version is available now.